 (A) All witnesses at any administrative hearing or during any deposition in lieu of live testimony at hearing shall testify under oath or affirmation.

-(B) A witness may be accompanied and advised by legal counsel.
+(B) A witness may be accompanied and advised by legal counsel who has been admitted to practice law in the state of Ohio.
 Participation by counsel for a witness other than the respondent is limited to protection of that witness' rights, and counsel for a witness may neither examine nor cross-examine any witnesses.

 Promulgated Under: 119.03